-The following example illustrates how to create a storage pool named tank and a ZFS file system name tank in one command.
+The following example illustrates how to create a non-redundant storage pool named tank and a ZFS file system name tank in one command.
 Assume that the whole disk/dev/dsk/clt0d0 is available for use.

-# zpool create tank c1t0d0
+zpool create tank clt0d0